luciancaetano/kephasnet/README.md

 ```

 **Important Notes:**
-- ⚠️ Handlers run in separate goroutines — no ordering guarantees
+- ⚠️ **Command handlers** run in separate goroutines and don't block the read loop
+- ⚠️ **Command handlers** are fire-and-forget (async) - use `client.Send()` to respond
+- ⚠️ **JSON-RPC handlers** are synchronous and return responses automatically
 - ⚠️ DO NOT modify the payload slice (zero-copy)
-- ✅ Return `nil` response if you don't want to send a reply
-- ✅ Return an error to send an error response to the client
+- ✅ Unknown command IDs are silently ignored (fire-and-forget pattern)
+- ✅ Use command handlers for game events, chat, notifications
+- ✅ Use JSON-RPC handlers for queries and operations that need responses

 ## 🛡️ Security & Limits